 Alzheimer’s disease is a progressive condition that affects the way your brain functions.
 Scientists are still unsure what causes Alzheimer’s disease.
 While certain factors increase your chances of developing this incurable disease, other factors can be controlled by making different lifestyle choices.

-In its mildest form during early stages, the degenerative neurological condition of Alzheimer’s Disease is characterised by symptoms including memory lapses, getting lost, repeating questions, and misplacing things – behaviours that generally get more severe over time.
+In its mildest form during early stages, the degenerative neurological condition of Alzheimer’s Disease is characterized by symptoms including memory lapses, getting lost, repeating questions, and misplacing things – behaviors that generally get more severe over time.

 Here are some factors that influence your risk of Alzheimer’s Disease:

 Developing Alzheimer’s is not a part of growing older.
 However, age is a primary risk factor for developing this condition.
 According to the Alzheimer’s Association, 1 in 9 people over age 65 and 1 in 3 people over 85 have Alzheimer’s worldwide.

 Genetic mutations are becoming increasingly crucial as a way to understand Alzheimer’s development, both in late-onset and early-onset.
 For example, in early-onset Alzheimer’s, in which symptoms start showing in a person’s 30s, 40s, or 50s, the disease is caused by genetic mutations in one of three genes inherited from a parent.
 Carrying the gene APOE-e4 significantly increases your risk.

 Alzheimer’s can often run in the family and having a parent, sibling, or child with the disease, makes it more likely to develop it yourself.
 Your risk shoots up if multiple family members have Alzheimer’s.